wonhyukyun/BSI-Flex-335-v2-Test-Harness/README.md

 affected legacy versions of the software and has not been fixed in this release.

 4.)
 The test harness should be run computers with an English (UK / US) locale.
-The formatting of numbers when the test harness is run non-English locales may result in errors, for example '0.3' could get formatted as '0,3'
+The formatting of numbers when the test harness is run on non-English locales may result in errors, for example '0.3' could get formatted as '0,3'

 5.)
 The (current) test harness is based on legacy (experimental) software that doesn't always embody